Boxer Dog Breed Profile and Information

 Nonetheless, some hereditary diseases can still affect the breed.

-Owners need to be aware that consistent veterinary check-ups are a vital aspect of keeping your dog’s health in check.
+Owners must be aware that consistent veterinary check-ups are vital to keeping your dog’s health in check.

 Your veterinarian may be able to quickly detect early signs of complications that may affect your dog’s health before they manifest.